-These days, businesses are realizing the societal and economic benefits of a diverse and inclusive workforce, and are going out of their way to stamp out unfair and out of date hiring and employment practices.
-But there’s one issue that’s still very much present in America’s workforce.
+These days, businesses are realizing the societal and economic benefits of a diverse and inclusive workforce, and are going out of their way to stamp out unfair and outdated hiring and employment practices.
+But there’s one issue that’s still very much present in America’s workforce: Ageism.

-Despite the fact that older employees are often the most knowledgeable and experienced members of the workforce, they’re all too often overlooked in favor of younger, less experienced workers.
+Despite the fact that older employees are often the most knowledgeable and experienced members of the workforce, they’re often overlooked in favor of younger, less experienced workers.

 We’re going to shed some light on the issue by delving into some cold hard facts on ageism in the workplace, including who and how it affects our evolving workforce.

 An in-depth analysis of diversity, equity, and inclusion in the technology industry.

 Companies looking to lead innovative approaches within their industries will need to tap into a range of perspectives, so veteran professionals should serve as key contributors with their extensive backgrounds.
 Yet these are exactly the workers who are often overlooked as businesses prioritize youthful energy over the invaluable knowledge that comes with prior experience.
 The statistics below illustrate some of the general challenges older workers face as they grapple with the realities of ageism.